ergebnis/json-normalizer/README.md

 #### `NoFinalNewLineNormalizer`

-When you want to ensure that a JSON file does not have a final new line, you can use the `FinalNewLineNormalizer`.
+When you want to ensure that a JSON file does not have a final new line, you can use the `NoFinalNewLineNormalizer`.

 ```php
 <?php